hapify/cli/README.md

 Alias: `hpf i`

-This will create a new Hapify files structure in the current directory.
+This command creates a new Hapify files structure in the current directory.
 It creates a file `hapify.json` and a folder `hapify` containing a template `models/model/hello.js.hpf`.
-This will prompt a form to select or create the project to use.
+It will prompt a form to select or create a project.

 _Options_